-These simple changes would transform this currently dangerous street into a safe and accessible connection from Decatur to Atlanta for thousands of residents.
+These simple changes would transform a dangerous street into a safe connection from Decatur to the BeltLine and Downtown Atlanta.

-Whether you walk, bike, drive, take transit, or all of the above, fixing DeKalb Avenue would benefit you.
-Let's increase safety, decrease congestion, and connect our communities.
+Whether you walk, bike, drive, take transit, or all of the above, fixing DeKalb Avenue will benefit you.

-- In 2015 DeKalb Avenue was added to city of Atlanta's list of Complete Streets projects to be funded with the Renew Atlanta bond.
-We advocated for the city to "fill the gap" that would exist between the limits of the city project in Renew Atlanta and the existing bike lanes where DeKalb Ave becomes Decatur Street, including media, a bike ride, and attendance at public meetings
+In 2015 DeKalb Avenue was added to city of Atlanta's list of Complete Streets projects to be funded with the Renew Atlanta bond.